workfi-tools/Grants-Program/applications/workfi_tools.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** ___ Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Web3 Foundation Website (we were looking for grants for open source development).

 > Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as: